 The future of IoT – what’s next to come?

-There’s no doubt that IoT has led to increased productivity, refined processes, and enhanced quality control.
+There’s no doubt that business IoT solutions have led to increased productivity, refined processes, and enhanced quality control.
 Huge savings can be made for manufacturers and operational efficiencies have come on leaps and bounds.

 Smarter technology in manufacturing